iSparsh/iSparsh/README.md

 ### Hi there!
 I'm Sparsh!
 I love to contribute to open source projects.
 I love to share my love for linux and many other things.

-- 🔭 I’m currently working on eww-bars!
+- 🔭 I’m currently working on archusb!
 - 🌱 I’m currently learning Java and Machine Learning
-- 👯 I’m looking to collaborate on easy-arch and void-docs
+- 👯 I’m looking to collaborate on archusb and void-docs
 - 📫 How to reach me: GitHub!
-- ⚡ Fun fact: I love Python, and anime. :)
+- ⚡ Fun fact: I love Python, ML, Security, and anime. :)

 ## My Stats!